 that are not present in earlier versions of JavaScript.

-is the Parenscript function
+SYMBOL-TO-JS-STRING is the Parenscript function

 responsible for translating Common Lisp symbols to JavaScript